 This location is close to the main hoodoo bowl and allows for some close-up photos of some of the more interesting hoodoos.
-It is great in the winter and don't discount it at the end of the day.
+It is great in the winter and at the end of the day.

 This location provides a view of what seems like the entire park.
 The rising sun lights up the bowl beautifully and it isn't to be missed.
 If the Park seems a little crowded, get there early as there are limited places to stand at the end of the trail that extends out to get a view of the bowl.

 3. Fairyland Point

 I like Fairyland Point because of the greenery that is among the hoodoos.
 I love the contrast that it brings.
 There are quite a few options here as well.
 It is always a good idea to scout out an area in advance so you know exactly where you want to be when the magic happens.

 If it's a clear morning, you have a chance to capture the sun bursting from behind Thor's Hammer.
 It's one of those fun things to do when you don't have dramatic clouds.
 It's a short walk down from Sunset Point on the Navajo Trail.
 It's icy in winter and having spikes on your boots can save you and your gear.

 There are quite a few other worthwhile locations.
 You can't be at more than one when the sun rises, so some advance planning is needed.
 In addition to the above, there is Sunrise Point, Sunset Point, Natural Bridge, Paria View, and others along the road down the south end at Rainbow Point.

 Best Times To Be At Bryce Canyon National Park